-A. Reviews will be scheduled at the time of the contract meeting to include school attendance worker, school officials, parents, and child.
+A. Reviews will be scheduled at the time of the contract meeting to include, county social worker, school officials, parents, and child.
 Reviews are scheduled every two weeks until the child's attendance improves.
 The length between reviews is subject to change depending on the child's progress.

-B. Responsibility of the school attendance worker:

-- Check and review daily attendance of child; - Meet with the child at school frequently (daily if possible) to begin with and decrease contact as the child's attendance and other related behavior improves; - Meet with the child's teachers and explain that the child is involved in SAP.
-Inquire as to any special needs or classes that need attention; - Accompany the child to class, as needed; - Workers will contact the child's parents at both home and/or work to inquire as to absences of the child; - Workers will contact the school social worker/counselor for additional information about the child; - Document, in detail, all personal, telephone and collateral contacts made regarding the case in chronological order; - All documentation will be kept in a 3-ring binder in alphabetical order located at the main office in each school.

-C. Child is discharged from SAP when the case is deemed successful or when the school attendance worker, school official, or court has terminated the child's involvement in the program.
+- B. Responsibility of the Dean of Students or Principal - Check and review daily attendance of child; - Meet with the child at school frequently (daily if possible) to begin with and decrease contact as the child's attendance and other related behavior improves; - Meet with the child's teachers and explain that the child is involved in SAP.
+Inquire as to any special needs or classes that need attention; - Accompany the child to class, as needed; - Contact the child's parents at both home and/or work to inquire as to absences of the child; - Document, in detail, all personal, telephone and collateral contacts made regarding the case - C. Child is discharged from SAP when the case is deemed successful or when the, school official, or court has terminated the child's involvement in the program.